status-im/nimbus-eth2/README.md

 [![Discord: Nimbus](https://img.shields.io/badge/discord-nimbus-orange.svg)](https://discord.gg/XRxWahP)
 [![Status: #nimbus-general](https://img.shields.io/badge/status-nimbus--general-orange.svg)](https://join.status.im/nimbus-general)

-Nimbus-eth2 is a extremely efficient Beacon Chain client for participating in the Ethereum Proof of Stake protocol.
-It performs well on embedded systems, resource-restricted devices -- including Raspberry Pis and mobile devices -- the low resource usage also makes it an excellet choice for running together with an Ethereum client on a server or a desktop where it simply takes up less resources.
+Nimbus-eth2 is an extremely efficient Beacon Chain client for participating in the Ethereum Proof of Stake protocol.
+It performs well on embedded systems, resource-restricted devices -- including Raspberry Pis and mobile devices -- the low resource usage also makes it an excellent choice for running together with an Ethereum client on a server or a desktop where it simply takes up less resources.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->